Master of Occupational Therapy

 Options for Visiting: There are no guided tours available on this campus.
 You are welcome to come to campus while buildings are open (Monday-Friday 8am-5pm during the school year).
 Please email ot@ewu.edu to arrange a campus visit with the admissions committee.

-Our graduates come from a wide variety of backgrounds.
-Common undergraduate degrees include psychology, biology, exercise science, and interdisciplinary studies but the program has had students from a wide variety of majors.
+Our graduates have diverse backgrounds, with common undergraduate degrees including psychology, biology, exercise science, and interdisciplinary studies.
+However, the program has also welcomed students from various other majors.

 What You'll Learn